 Final push to the top.

-Roadway and Traffic: The roadway is in excellent condition, but has no shoulder for most of its length.
+Roadway Surface and Traffic Report: The roadway is in excellent condition, but has no shoulder for most of its length.
 However, we felt this to be a safe route with minimal traffic throughout..

-PJAMM contributor David Stauffer, Ithaca, NY wrote an excellent and very informative blog about his climbs in this area.
+PJAMM Cycling contributor David Stauffer of Ithaca, New York wrote an excellent and very informative blog about his climbs in this area.
 His description of Granite Pass West:

 Starting steeply in a scenic canyon, you gradually climb out onto the open hills at higher elevation.
 There is a bathroom/parking lot at 10 miles that also has a drinking fountain.
 The top of the climb is somewhat shallower but grades are fairly consistent throughout.
 Quite a slog at 18 miles in length.
 As you leave the canyon the surrounding mountains tower above, providing the best views.

-PJAMM contributor Edward Meyer, Norwich, VT provides an exceptional summary of this climb:
+PJAMM contributor Edward Meyer of Norwich, Vermont provides an exceptional summary of this climb: